 Engoo Blog Online Tutoring

-Ha Ha Ha!
-When We Should (and Shouldn’t) Joke Around with Students
+When We Should (and Shouldn’t) Joke Around With Students

-Ha Ha Ha!
-When We Should (and Shouldn’t) Joke Around with Students
+When We Should (and Shouldn’t) Joke Around With Students

 Have you joked around with a student and then noticed that they didn’t look entertained?
 Or worse, have you ever offended or confused a student with your sense of humor? 🙋